cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-p1/index.md

 ### 6. Not awaited Task inside the using block

-If we skip `await` keyword for asynchronous operation inside the `using` block then the disposable object could be disposed before asynchronous invocation finish.
-This might result in incorrect behavior and very often ends with a runtime exception notifying that we are trying to perform operation on the object that is already disposed.
+If we skip the `await` keyword for asynchronous operation inside the `using` block then the disposable object could be disposed before the asynchronous invocation finish.
+This might result in incorrect behavior and very often ends with a runtime exception notifying that we are trying to operate on the object that is already disposed.
 This issue has two root causes: either is done by accident when somebody simply forgot about adding `async/await` keywords or it's a result of incorrectly applied code optimization described in `Redundant async/await` code smell.

 ❌ Wrong